katlasik/jurate/README.md

 # Intro
-Jurata is simple library for instantiating case class instances from environment variables or system properties.
+Jurata is a simple library for instantiating case class instances from environment variables and system properties.
 You just need to create a case class with the desired fields and annotate them with `@env` or `@prop`.
-Then use `derives keyword` to derive typeclass `ConfigValue` for your case class.
+Then use the `derives` keyword to derive the typeclass `ConfigValue` for your case class.
 Finally, you can load your config using `load` method.
-The library will take care of the rest.

 ```scala
 case class DbConfig (